 “Mickey’s Most Merriest Celebration” is a stage show with a medley of holiday tunes and dance and Mickey invites a host of Disney characters to enjoy the fun.
 As well as Mickey, guests include Minnie Mouse, Donald, Daisy, Goofy and Pluto, Peter Pan, Alice and the White Rabbit, Woody and Jessie from Toy Story, Snow White and Dopey, Pinocchio, Jiminy Cricket and more.

-There are more than a dozen carols both old and new.
+There are more than a dozen carols both old and new and Cinderella Castle is illuminated with a special holiday theme.

-“Mickey’s Once Upon a Christmastime Parade” (featuring Santa and Mrs. Claus) runs twice nightly and features gingerbread men, reindeer, toy soldiers, elves and a number of Disney characters including Mickey and Minnie Mouse, Goofy, Anna and Elsa along with Olaf from Frozen, Pooh and Tigger, The Seven Dwarfs and not forgetting Santa Claus.
+“Mickey’s Once Upon a Christmastime Parade” runs twice nightly and features gingerbread men, reindeer, toy soldiers, elves and a number of Disney characters including Mickey and Minnie Mouse, Goofy, Anna and Elsa along with Olaf from Frozen, Pooh and Tigger, The Seven Dwarfs and not forgetting Santa Claus and Mrs. Claus.

 There is a special “Holiday Wishes: Celebrate the Spirit of the Season” fireworks at the end of the day.